 Jenny’s family owned a lost-foam foundry…even the children owned shares of the business; and Jenny remembers her first job in her family kitchen, dipping blocks of foam in glue and placing them on a larger pattern for eventual use in manufacturing engine parts.

-When Jenny was a freshman in high school, the foundry business brought her family to the Cincinnati suburb of Greenhills, where they lived “south of the [Winton Woods] lake.”
+When Jenny was in her first year of high school, the foundry business brought her family to the Cincinnati suburb of Greenhills, where they lived “south of the [Winton Woods] lake.”
 Jenny attended Greenhills High School, but when Greenhills and Forest Park schools systems merged to become Winton Woods, Jenny transferred to Scarlet Oaks where she completed the Executive Secretary program, served as president of her class, and received the Ohio Department of Education’s Award of Merit for academic excellence.

 And this is an indication of how smart Jenny is: One afternoon as Jenny pulled into a pony keg for her afternoon Diet Coke, owner Tim Bobst waited on her at the drive-thru window.
 She thought he was so good looking that she returned the following day for another Diet Coke.
 She quickly made it a habit, and soon Tim began asking other employees if the woman in the yellow Escape had been by yet that day.
 The next time he worked the window and Jenny ordered her Diet Coke, Tim asked Jenny if she’d like to go to a Willie Nelson concert with him.
 That was in June, and Jenny and Tim were married four months later…in October, 2002.